Brand Name Odan-Pilocarpine Common Name pilocarpine eye drops

 How should I use this medication?

-For the treatment of glaucoma in adults, the recommended dose of pilocarpine solution drops is 1 to 2 drops instilled into the eyes up to 6 times daily.
+The recommended dose of pilocarpine solution drops is 2 drops instilled into the affected eye(s) 3 or 4 times daily.

 Your doctor will choose the strength of pilocarpine that is best for you based on the pressure inside your eye.